antono2/vulkan/README.md

 ```
 ### Windows
 As of this writing, V expects a directory structure like `modules/vulkan/vulkan.v` for the example app to find the bindings.
-On Linux we can cheat with a symbolic link, on Windows we can duplicate `vulkan.v` and move the example app.
-Please make sure to pick the tag matching your SDK installation, like `--branch v1.3.290`.
+On Linux we can cheat with a symbolic link, on Windows we have to duplicate `vulkan.v` and move the example app.

 ```